 Claims involving students will be investigated per the Sexual Misconduct Policy available in the College Life Manual.

-During the course of an investigation, the individual conducting the investigation and/or the Title IX Coordinator may consult with or notify the Deputy Title IX Coordinator; the College President; the Provost; the Dean of the College; the Director, Human Resources; the Director, Public Safety; and/or another administrator or outside legal counsel as appropriate.
+During the course of an investigation, the individual conducting the investigation and/or the Title IX Coordinator may consult with or notify the College President, the Provost, the Dean of the College, the Director of Human Resources, the Director of Public Safety, and/or another administrator or outside legal counsel as appropriate.

 The privacy of all those involved, including the accuser and the accused, will be protected to the extent possible.
 Only those with a business need-to-know will be involved in the investigation.